Floorp-Projects/Floorp/js/src/doc/hacking_tips.md

 This page lists a few tips to help you investigate issues related to SpiderMonkey.
 All tips listed here are dealing with the JavaScript shell obtained at the end of the [build documentation of SpiderMonkey](build.rst).
 It is separated in 2 parts, one section related to debugging and another section related to drafting optimizations.
 Many of these tips only apply to debug builds of the JS shell; they will not function in a release build.

+## Tools

+Here are some debugging tools above and beyond your standard debugger that might help you:

+* [rr](https://rr-project.org/) is a record-and-replay deterministic debugger for Linux
+* [Pernosco](https://pernos.co/) takes an rr recording and adds omniscient debugging tools to help you
+  * It is a paid service with a free trial
+  * Mozilla has a license for internal developers; you can contact Matthew Gaudet <mgaudet@mozilla.com> for details

 ## Debugging Tips

 ### Getting help (from JS shell)